 He Who Gnaws

 We can gnaw only solid food, not milk.
 Rabbi Yeshua told us what “solid food” is.
 “For my flesh is food indeed, and my blood is drink indeed” Jn 6:55.
-St. John’s original Greek word for “indeed” describing His flesh and also His blood is alethes, which literally means “true.”
-St. Paul explained the distinction to the Corinthians.
+Rabbi Yokhanan‘s original Greek word for “indeed” describing his flesh and also his blood is alethes, which literally means “true.”
+Rabbi Paul explained the distinction to the Corinthians.
 “I fed you with milk, not solid food; for you were not ready for it … you are still of the flesh” 1 Cor 3:2–3.
 The Author of Hebrews was even more specific: “For though by this time you ought to be teachers, you need someone to teach you again the first principles of God ’s word.
 You need milk, not solid food; for every one who lives on milk is unskilled in the word of righteousness, for he is a child.
 But solid food is for the mature, for those who have their faculties trained by practice to distinguish good from evil” Heb 5:12–14.

 The New and Eternal Covenant

 “And day by day, attending the temple together and breaking bread in their homes” Acts 2:4.